Towards Lightweight Black-Box Attacks against Deep Neural Networks: Discussion

 \textbf{Consideration of Out-of-distribution.} We further study the possibility for mounting attacks under a more strict scenario, where only OOD (out-of-distribution, OOD) data are available.
 Specifically, we utilize the model pre-trained on OOD samples to mount lightweight black-box attacks.
 The rationality lies in that only low-level information is required to mount lightweight black-box attacks and the acquisition of low-level information.
 We load pre-trained ResNet-$50$ on STL-$10$~\cite{STL-10} dataset as the surrogate model.
 Without further fine-tuning, we experiment with two test in-distribution samples, and the results are recorded in Table~\ref{Exp_OOD}, named OOD.
-As we can see, attacks mounted in the model trained on OOD achieve a surprising attack success rate, showing that black-box attacks enhanced with ETF can pose practical threats to deployed models.
+As we can see, the lightweight black-box attack with models trained on OOD data can achieve a surprising attack success rate, showing that black-box attacks enhanced with ETF can pose practical threats to deployed models.